Penalties for Driving Without Insurance in Hawaii

 N/AN/ANot more than 30 days

-SR-22 Maintenance
+SR-22 maintenance

 Penalties for driving uninsured in Hawaii

-Hawaii's Compulsory Liability Insurance Law requires you to carry liability coverage with minimum limits of 20/40/10 whenever you’re on the road.
-You should be able to produce the proper proof of insurance when requested at a traffic stop or during a vehicle safety inspection.
-Violating the Hawaii auto insurance requirement is considered a traffic violation, which in turn, removes you from the roadways when your driving privileges are suspended.
+By law in Hawaii, you are required to carry liability coverage with minimums of 20/40/10.
+You need to be able to produce proper proof of insurance when requested at a traffic stop or during a vehicle safety inspection.

 First offense